-Ideally you should start planning your trip well in advance (i.e. 8 weeks) of your departure date.
-Dedicated diabetes websites (see Useful Contacts) offer excellent advice and Travel Check Lists and Travel Guides are available online.
-Alongside accessing information on vaccination and prevention of travel-related illness you also need to consider:
+Ideally you should start planning your trip well in advance of your departure date( a minimum of 8 weeks).
+Dedicated diabetes websites (see Useful Contacts) offer excellent advice including Travel Check Lists and Travel Guides As well as receiving information on vaccination and prevention of travel-related illness you also need to consider:

-Before embarking on travel, you should ensure that your health is optimized and can be maintained throughout your trip.
+Before travelling overseas you should ensure that your health is optimized and can be maintained throughout your trip.
 You should consider:

 Pretravel Medical Check-up

 You should attend your diabetic specialist or GP for a pre travel check up and discuss your travel plans.
 This pre-travel appojntment will include assessment of: